-Figure 52.
+Figure 54.
 Current vRO Token

 - 4. Launch the VMware vRealize Orchestrator configuration interface. - 5.
-On the Network tab, click SSL Trust Manager and then import the Spectrum Control Base certificate.
-The certificate URL format should be: https://IP address: TCP port in use. - 6.
-On the Plug-ins tab, click Install New Plug-in, locate and choose the downloaded plug-in file, and then click Upload and Install.
+For vRO 6.x, go to the Network tab, click SSL Trust Manager; for vRO 7.x, click Certificates in the Manage category.
+Then import the Spectrum Control Base certificate.
+The certificate URL format should be: https://IP_address: TCP port in use. - 6.
+For vRO 6.x, select Plug-ins; for vRO 7.x, click Manage Plug-Ins in the Plug-Ins category.
+Then click Upload and Install (vRO 6.x), or Browse > Install (vRO 7.x).
+Continue by locating and choosing the downloaded plug-in file.
 Accept the license agreement.
-The message 'IBM Storage (3.0.0.x) New plug-in installed.' is displayed.
+The message 'IBM Storage (3.x.x.x) New plug-in installed.' is displayed.
 Installation is completed and the IBM Storage plug-in is displayed in the list of vRO plug-ins.